Dan Tynan

 His work has appeared in more than 75 publications, including Newsweek, Family Circle, Popular Science, Wired, and Playboy.com.
 He has appeared on CNN, CBS, NPR, Discovery, and Fox News, as well as dozens of regional television and radio programs.

 His satirical blog, The WitList, was featured in the journal Editor and Publisher, as well as The Huffington Post, and TPM Cafe.

+As of 2023, Tynan regularly publishes content to his blog, Cranky Old Man Yells at Internet.
+He also writes in-depth brand journalism articles that are regularly published on Forbes.